-If you’re diagnosed with Legionnaires' disease, your GP will prescribe you antibiotics, such as levofloxacin or azithromycin.
+If you’re diagnosed with Legionnaires' disease, your GP may offer you antibiotics, such as levofloxacin or azithromycin.

 The sooner you start your treatment, the less likely you are to develop any serious complications.
 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.